How To Handle Police Interactions

-So in order for you to be detained they have to have reasonable suspicion and in order for you to be placed in custody they need to have even more evidence that you're involved in something.
+So, in order for you to be detained, they have to have reasonable suspicion.
+In order for you to be placed in custody, they need to have even more evidence that you're involved in something.

-And as we go up along this spectrum your rights increase and the level of evidence that they need increases.
+As we go up along this spectrum, your rights increase, and the level of evidence that they need increases.

-Very often in a motion to suppress we're arguing about where on this spectrum this case lies.
+Very often in a motion to suppress, we're arguing about where on this spectrum a case lies.

-Generally speaking the prosecution wants to move everything to the far end and say it's a voluntary encounter.
-Because if it's a voluntary encounter then police do need a reasonable suspicion but they don't need any evidence that you did anything.
+Generally speaking, the prosecution wants to move everything to the far end and say it's a voluntary encounter.
+If it's a voluntary encounter, then the police only need reasonable suspicion, but they don't need any evidence that you did anything.